List of content you will read in this article:

 - 4. IP Address Classification Based on Operational Characteristics

-Most people do not give a second thought about how the internet works.
+Most people do not give a second thought about how the internet works and how many types of IP addresses we can use?
 It is a complicated web of connections between different computers, routers, and servers all working together to allow for seamless communication between them.

 Since all these computers and servers are interconnected together, there needs to be a way for them to know where to send the requests and data.
-As a solution, computer scientists came up with an addressing system that allows for each internet-connected device to have a unique address that other devices can use for communication.
-This addressing is provided by Internet Protocol (i.e. IP) at the network layer.
+As a solution, computer scientists came up with an addressing system that allows for each internet-connected device to have a unique address that other devices can use for communication is known as internet protocol, this kind of address is provided by it (i.e., IP) at the network layer.

 IP stands for Internet Protocol which is “the set of rules governing the format of data sent over the internet or other network”.
-In layman’s terms, it forms the basis of how the internet works and how different devices communicate with one another.
+In layman’s terms, it forms the foundation of how the internet works and how different systems communicate with one another.

 An IP address is a 32-bit (for IPv4) or 128-bit (for IPv6) address which is made up of the network ID and a unique host ID.
 It acts as the identifier for each device connected to the network, which is used by the internet to differentiate between different computers, routers, and websites.